nicholasweecw/reactGmailClone/README.md

+# Gmail Clone

+A clone of the Gmail web application built using ReactJS and Redux that features the latest Google Material You design.
+Functionalities include composition of new email using the new message panel, sending of email to and opening emails from the unread emails list.
+Firebase is used for the backend, and the app also uses Gmail account authentication.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.